Doula Certification Renewals Requirements & application to keep your certification current

 • Hospice volunteer training, volunteer hours (EOLDs)

-• Support group leader (e.g., La Leche League, postpartum family support group, bereavement support)
+• Attending or leading a support group (e.g., La Leche League, postpartum family support, grief support)

 • Death Cafe facilitator (EOLDs)